RATHISHKUMAR07/react-four-tictactoe/README.md

 # four-tictactoe
-In this repository created react app play a tic tac toe game.
+In this repository created react app for playing a tic tac toe game.